 To highlight the traditional architecture of the home, designer Amie Corely, painted the walls and trim a warm white.
 She kept the furnishing neutral and then layered in a range of blues from navy to cornflower and grassy greens.
 Sticking to traditional colours played well with the age of the home, focusing the colour in daring fabrics, wallpapers and accents, kept the rooms feeling light and airy.
 Also allowing the palette to be easily switched up.

 The beautiful eat in kitchen is home to nautical-chic white shaker-style cabinets with brass hardware, warm wood accents, spherical flush-mount light fixtures and subtle hits of blue, like the gorgeous chinoiserie vases and bistro stools – timeless and fresh.
-The blue is picked up in the navy-striped jute rug which adds texture and works really well with the apron sink.
+The flush-mount light fixtures, that were installed by electricians from places like Aardvark Electric, (you can go to website here) can really help to extenuate and bring the other features of the room to life, something that would’ve been hard to achieve otherwise.
+It is able to pick up the blue in the navy-striped jute rug which adds texture and works really well with the apron sink.

 In the dining room vintage wooden chair frames were updated with white lacquer and upholstered in green velvet, which pops against the white.
 The dark dining table helps to ground the otherwise breezy space.
 The stunning green damask drapery ties the room together and brings in another traditional element with a modern twist.